-February 4, 2019 Eric Babson babson@math.ucdavis.edu 1094 Cragmont Avenue Berkeley CA, 94708
+February 5, 2019 Eric Babson babson@math.ucdavis.edu 1094 Cragmont Avenue Berkeley CA, 94708

-Dear Mr President:
+Dear Ms Lee:

 I am concerned about wealth inequality.
 The primacy of shareholder interests in corporate board rooms has been growing for decades with various causes including a feedback loop in which greater wealth concentration leads to greater shareholder concentration which leads to greater shoreholder power.
-This manifests itself in various ways from Senator Romney's Bain Capitol model of theft from pension plans and the carelessness of PG&E around fires here in California to large stock buy-backs.
+This manifests itself in various ways from Senator Romney's Bain Capital model of theft from pension plans and the carelessness of PG&E around fires here in California to large stock buy-backs.
 The resulting growth in wealth disparity has shifted political priorities, empowered the wealthy rather than the competent, increased monopolistic practices and sapped the earnings of the vast majority of Americans.
-Last year the government tried the idea of giving large tax breaks to these boards but the extra money has ended up in the same place: record stock buy backs.
-As yot untried ideas are being floated from the proposal today of Senators Schumer and Sanders to require explicit employee benefits before buy-backs are approved to Senator Warren's proposal to require US corporate charters (along the lines of those in Germany) to put employees on boards.
-You might also consider appointing judges who have shown more independence from shareholder interests.
+Last year the approach of giving large tax breaks to these boards was tried but the extra money has ended up in the same place: record stock buy-backs.
+Senators have been floating different suggestions from the proposal vesterday of Senators Schumer and Sanders to require explicit employee benefits before buy-backs are approved to Senator Warren's proposal to require US corporate charters (along the lines of those in Germany) putting employees on these boards.
+The house should enter the conversation.

 Please assure me that you will refocus corporate governance on workers.
 I am very proud to be a US resident and a large part of that derives from our strong worker protections.